jeqcho/tmua-2021-analysis/README.md

 I extracted the images from PDF using [ilovepdf](https://www.ilovepdf.com/pdf_to_jpg).
 Using [Pillow](https://pillow.readthedocs.io/), I calculated the number of pixels similar to the colour of the light blue used inside the plots RGB(189, 215, 239) with a tolerance value of 100.
 Lower tolerance values failed because of the JPG nature of the images cause a splatter of colours near the edge of the bars.
 You can see these failures colourised at the [failed-tolerances](https://github.com/jeqcho/tmua-2021-analysis/tree/master/failed-tolerances) folder.
 Main code is in main.py.

+A copy of these tables can be found at [Google Sheets](https://docs.google.com/spreadsheets/d/1ZnY8dYZq8kkCk0u0HaTGAEEvxi_B9UihwGnEqcnDm8I/edit?usp=sharing)

 Inspired by my maths teacher Ms Wei Yee.
 Enjoy!
 Contact: chooijqweb@gmail.com